Tell me, and I'll forget.

 - A Native American Proverb

-The service program at Lower School strives to engage students in age appropriate, hands-on service projects.
-The projects are designed to complement grade-specific curricula and serve Lower School’s core community service partners (Martha’s Table, Bethesda Cares, A Wider Circle, and Brightwood Elementary School).
-In keeping with the Quaker tradition, service is an integral aspect of the Lower School education.
-The program is designed to introduce young children to the needs of others in a safe and non-threatening manner and to encourage "habits of involvement."
-Teachers work hard to integrate service work into the school week and parents contribute their time to help model effective community service and support the school's efforts.
+The service learning program at Lower School strives to engage students in age appropriate, hands-on service projects.
+The projects are embedded in grade-specific curricula and mainly serve Lower School’s core community service partners (Martha’s Table, Bethesda Cares, and A Wider Circle).
+In keeping with Quaker tradition, service is an integral aspect of the Lower School education.
+The goal to introduce young children to create partnerships with the local community in a safe and non-threatening manner that will encourage long term "habits of involvement" for our students.
+Teachers integrate service learning discussions and activities into the school week and parents contribute their time to support the teacher's plans and efforts.

 The service program is comprised of in-class experiences, such as weekly vegetable chopping for Martha’s Table and helping to sustain the SFS campus recycling and composting efforts.
-Beginning in kindergarten, the service program also includes two Service Days each year.
-On Service Days, students participate in grade-wide projects that occur outside of class.
-There is a thoughtful progression to the Service Days.
-The youngest students volunteer on campus doing projects that contribute to the school and our service partners.
-As the students mature, they travel off campus to work directly with individuals in the broader community.
-Whether the kids work on a specific environmental stewardship project or become reading buddies with students at Brightwood Elementary, Lower School students have the opportunity to volunteer their time and energy in a meaningful way.
-Community service at Sidwell Friends Lower School is a wonderful tradition and is a part of the school identity and culture.
+Each grade level chooses a focus for the year that is age appropriate and grows out of some aspect of the classroom curriculum.
+This way, Lower School students have the opportunity to volunteer their time and energy in a meaningful way, and gain experience with a variety of service experiences during their years in this division of the school.
+Community-based service learning at Sidwell Friends Lower School is a wonderful tradition and is a part of the school identity and culture.